btforsythe/aquaria-log/README.md

 ## Mon, July 31st, 2017

-29g:
+29g: added 7.5ml Flourish Nitrogen as per Seachem dosing calculator for 2 mg/L of nitrogen in 15g of water
-- added 7.5ml Flourish Nitrogen as per Seachem dosing calculator for 2 mg/L of nitrogen in 15g of water
+9g: added 4ml Flourish Nitrogen as per Seachem dosing calculator for 2 mg/L of nitrogen in 8g of water